 - Have a health condition, such as diabetes

-- Have had complications (problems) in a prior pregnancy
+- Have had complications in a prior pregnancy

 - Have a pregnancy that lasts longer than 40 weeks (overdue)

-The tests may be done more than once so the doctor can track the progress of the baby over time.
-They will help the doctor find problems or things that are not normal (abnormal).
-Talk to your doctor about your tests and the results.
+The tests may be done more than once so the provider can track the progress of the baby over time.
+They will help the provider find problems or things that are not normal (abnormal).
+Talk to your provider about your tests and the results.

 A healthy baby's heart rate will rise from time to time.
-During the NST test, your doctor will watch to see if the baby's heart rate goes faster while resting or moving.
-You will receive no medicines.
+During the non-stress test (NST), your provider will watch to see if the baby's heart rate goes faster while resting or moving.
+You will receive no medicines for this test.

-You will be hooked up to a fetal monitor, a heart monitor for your baby.
+You will be hooked up to a fetal monitor, which is a heart monitor for your baby.
 If the baby's heart rate goes up from time to time, the test results will most likely be normal.
-NST results that are "reactive” mean that the baby's heart rate went up normally.
+NST results that are reactive mean that the baby's heart rate went up normally.

 Contraction Stress Test (CST)

 If the NST results are not normal, you may need a contraction stress test (CST).
-This test will help the doctor know how well the baby will do during labor.
+This test will help the provider know how well the baby will do during labor.

-Labor is stressful for the baby.
+Labor is stressful for a baby.
 Every contraction means the baby gets less blood and oxygen for a short while.
-For most babies this is not a problem, but some babies have a hard time.
+For most babies this is not a problem.
+But some babies have a hard time.
 A CST shows how the baby's heart rate reacts to the stress of contractions.

 A fetal monitor will be used.
 You will be given oxytocin (Pitocin), a hormone that makes the uterus contract.
 The contractions will be like the ones you will have during labor, only milder.
 If the baby's heart rate slows down rather than speeds up after a contraction, the baby may have problems during labor.

-Most women feel mild discomfort, but not pain.
+Most women feel mild discomfort during this test, but not pain.

 If the results are abnormal, your doctor may admit you to the hospital to deliver the baby early.